abelfx/Predicting_price_moves/notebooks/Quant_Analysis_README.md

    - `raw_analyst_ratings.csv`
    - Stock CSVs (one per ticker)
 3. Install dependencies:

 ```bash
 pip install -r ../requirements.txt
 ```

 4. Run cells sequentially to reproduce analysis.
+5. Use processed outputs for further analysis in the Sentiment Correlation notebook.

 Output:

 - Stock dataframes with technical indicators.
 - Merged dataset with headlines and stock movements.
 - Interactive plots for each ticker with headline markers.